 Really?
 Why don’t you just shoot me in the foot?
 Well, maybe this boy was being given his fair reward.
 All the other slackers who had managed to show up on this day got a thick greasy piece of pizza, a cellophane-wrapped bag of carrots (which is more appealing than most of the veggie offerings) a blob of half-frozen mushy blueberries–the ice crystals were visible– and a chocolate milk on their non-recyclable styrofoam tray.
 That should teach them not to miss school.

 The night before I had been at a charter elementary school.
-I was presenting with two other speakers on healthy choices for school success.
+I was a presenter with two other speakers on healthy choices for school success.
 I had been excited that the school had focused a parent meeting on this important topic and was glad to have been invited.
 Despite good intentions on behalf of the school, only six parents out of a student body of 300 attended.
 Still, we did our thing.

-Out of my Mary Poppins basket, I passed around, along with some other nutrition shockers, a well-worn packet of Pop Tarts with an attached baggie filled with the eight and a quarter teaspoons of sugar that it contains.
+Out of my Mary Poppins basket, I passed around, along with some other nutrition shockers, a well-worn packet of Pop-Tarts with an attached baggie filled with the eight and a quarter teaspoons of sugar that it contains.
 I asked the participants to look at the long list of gruesome ingredients as I talked about nutrition and brain health.
 After the talk, a staff person approached me.
-She meekly told me, that if kids get to school late, and miss the provided breakfast, they are given Pop Tarts.
+She meekly told me, that if kids get to school late, and miss the provided breakfast, they are given Pop-Tarts.
 Given the rewarding of non-tardy behavior to only one recipient at the other school, I surmise that no small number of kids are getting their brains doused with such artificial intelligence here.
 I felt like I was going to cry.
 (We did come up with some alternative ideas for the school though.)

 Oh well, no biggie.
 Maybe I was just sensitive because the day before that I had a new eating disordered client who was restricting herself to three hundred calories a day.
 Or, maybe it was the young diabetic who I had spent many teaching moments with, who came in the day before that with a high blood sugar of 227 and told me that she had a beef patty, some pringle like potato chip I had never heard of, three Oreos and a large-sized can of Arizona Green Tea for breakfast.